KKKallio/biomix/docs/source/omics/introduction.rst

    3. From single omics to multi-omics
      Combining modalities (e.g., scRNA-seq with ATAC-seq; paired transcriptome–proteome measurements) links regulatory layers and improves mechanistic interpretation by connecting genotype, regulation, and phenotype.
    4. Incorporating spatial and temporal dimensions Modern omics preserves spatial architecture and captures molecular dynamics over time.
-By linking molecular profiles to tissue structure and developmental or disease progression, researchers can reconstruct how cells organize, communicate, and evolve within complex biological systems.
+By linking molecular profiles to tissue structure and developmental or disease progression, researchers can reconstruct how cells communicate, and evolve within complex biological systems.

 Collectively, these developments support a shift from descriptive molecular profiling toward systems-level models that explain how molecular networks generate cellular behavior.